Study In Canada

 Country Overview

-Canada is one of the best study destinations for students.
-In 2017, Canada experienced almost 500,000 international students studying at all levels in the country; which explains its popularity across the globe.
+Canada is one of the top study destinations for international students.
+In 2017, Canada welcomed nearly 500,000 international students at various academic levels, highlighting its global appeal.

 Economy

-Canada is a member of the Organisation for Economic Co-operation and Development (OECD) and the Group of Eight (G8).
+Canada ranks as the world’s tenth-largest economy (as of 2016) with a nominal GDP of approximately US$1.52 trillion.
+It is a member of the Organisation for Economic Co-operation and Development (OECD) and the Group of Eight (G8).

 As of June 2018, Canada’s national unemployment rate was 6.0%.
-Provincial unemployment rates vary from a low of 3.2% in Yukon to a high of 15.5% in Newfoundland and Labrador.
+Provincial unemployment rates range from a low of 3.2% in Yukon to a high of 15.5% in Newfoundland and Labrador.

 Climate